-The analog sticks makes the process of holding and keeping a steady grip on them an easier one.
-The buttons that are littered on the top portion of the controller are situated much better, plus the Xbox One's home button has a much better placing this time around.
-The biggest addition to the existing controller design are the impulse triggers.
-The vibrations and feedback you'll feel from racing around tight corners or shield bashing some poor sap's head in makes playing games feel more immersive.
+The analog sticks make the process of holding and keeping a steady grip on them an easier one.
+The buttons that are littered on the top portion of the controller are situated much better, plus the Xbox One’s home button has a much better placing this time around.
+The biggest addition to the existing controller design is the impulse triggers.
+The vibrations and feedback you’ll feel from racing around tight corners or shield bashing some poor sap’s head in makes playing games feel more immersive.

 The switch from Select/Start to View/Menu buttons is a noticeable change up as well.
 The View button is great for interacting with apps, while the Menu button pauses gameplay and signs-in/out of profiles.
 In a nutshell, the Xbox One controller gets high praise from this reviewer.

 Gamers weren’t exactly infatuated with the first iteration of the Kinect motion camera.
 The lack of worthwhile games for hardcore gamers made the Kinect more of a novelty act than something that truly added to the Xbox 360 experience.
 Its spotty motion detection physics also hurt the Kinect’s marketability and staying power.
 The Kinect 2.0 changes things immensely and makes a better case for its staying power and major connection to the Xbox One.